microchip-pic-avr-examples/avr128db48-constant-current-driver-using-opamp/README.md

 <p align="left">
   <img width=800px height=auto src="images/setup.png">
 </p>
-A new feature introduced in the AVR-DB is the Analog Signal Conditioning (OPAMP) peripheral.
+A new feature introduced in the AVR® DB MCU is the Analog Signal Conditioning (OPAMP) peripheral.
 In this example, the OPAMP is used as a constant-current driver using a single external resistor.
 It can be used to drive a load such as LEDs, with constant current and not constant voltage.
 The OPAMP peripheral also provides the ability to adjust the current setting under firmware control.
 The configuration for this example can be seen in the figure above.
 For more information about setup and code, see the application note.

 ## Related Documentation